The Legal FAQ for Tor Relay Operators.

 Also, if you received this document from anywhere besides the EFF web site or https://www.torproject.org/eff/tor-legal-faq.html, it may be out of date.
 Follow the link to get the latest version.

 Got a DMCA notice?
 Check out our sample response letter!

 Has anyone ever been sued or prosecuted for running Tor?

-No, we aren’t aware of anyone being sued or prosecuted in the United States for running a Tor relay.
-Further, we believe that running a Tor relay — including an exit relay that allows people to anonymously send and receive traffic — is lawful under U.S. law.
+No, we aren't aware of anyone being sued or prosecuted in the United States just for running a Tor relay.
+Further, we believe that running a Tor relay — including an exit relay that allows people to anonymously send and receive traffic — is legal under U.S. law.